 If you miss four sessions of DBT in a row (individual and group) you will be considered to have dropped out of DBT and will not able to return for at least six months.
 This does not mean that you have failed, but that the time was not right for you to undertake the therapy.

 DBT is highly structured and very validating.
-DBT provides the opportunity to develop a genuine and healthy relationship with the therapist, within which you can turn your life around.
+DBT provides the opportunity to develop a genuine and healthy professional relationship with the therapist, within which you can turn your life around.

 How effective is DBT?